HOW TO CREATE A 3-DAY PHILADELPHIA ITINERARY

 One Liberty Observation Deck

-Known as “Philly From the Top,” this observation deck gives some fantastic views of the Philadelphia skyline.
+Known as “Philly From the Top,” this One Liberty Observation Deck deck gives some fantastic views of the Philadelphia skyline.

 If you time it right, you can enjoy a beautiful sunset from a whole new perspective.
 And if it’s after dark, the twinkling lights of the city are also breathtaking.

-Enjoy the views as you cap off Day 2.
+- Enjoy the panorama as you cap off Day 2.

 Let’s start the last day in Philadelphia at the Liberty Bell.

 Today, we are starting at the iconic Liberty Bell.
 Famous as a symbol of freedom and liberty, it’s a must-see.

-The lines aren’t usually that long first thing in the morning (about 30 minutes), so see the bell from its vantage point over Independence Hall (which you can see in the background and makes for even better pictures/selfies), and then we’ll head over there.
+Visit early in the morning because the lines aren’t usually that long then (about 30 minutes).
+You can see the bell from its vantage point over Independence Hall (which you can see in the background and makes for even better pictures/selfies), and then we’ll head over to the Independence Hall.